The Art & Science of Tuning

 The "Equal Temperament" was developed in the 16th Century in which each semitone step is an equal ratio.
 The only problem is that the "Equal Temperament" ratio is an irrational number of the 12th root of two.
 This number (1.0594631) cannot be expressed as a simple whole number fraction, and you will never quite get a perfect tuning with the partials (overtones) in tune.
 Putting it a different way, "Equal Temperament" is a compromise, which is equally out of tune for each note in an octave.
 However, our amazing brain also makes compromises and hears (imagines) the correct pitch.

-Guus van den Braak can very accurately tune a piano to 118 different historical temperaments to suit any style of music at the time it was written.
+Guus van den Braak can very accurately tune a piano to 118 different historical temperaments to suit any style of music at the time the music was written.